Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 - Create a new file with the name `testfile` and add it to the repository.
 The file must contain your `USERNAME` as text.
 Add the file to your box using the [file provisioner](https://developer.hashicorp.com/vagrant/docs/provisioning/file) and place it in the home directory of the `vagrant` user (`${HOME}`).
 - Extend the file `bootstrap.sh` for provisioning your box.
 It should contain commands that you would usually use on the command line like in the VirtualBox task.
 The script must do the following:
     - Set the environment variable `ENV_TEST_VARIABLE` to have the value of your `USERNAME`.
 You can achieve this by adding `export ENV_TEST_VARIABLE=USERNAME` to the `.bashrc` file which resides in the home directory of `vagrant` user.
 You might need to `source` your `.bashrc` to access the variable.
-    - Install `neofetch` as you did in the VirtualBox task.
+    - Install `fastfetch` or `neofetch` as you did in the VirtualBox task.
     - **Note:** In the `bootstrap.sh` you do not have to prefix commands with `sudo` since the script is executed with superuser rights when Vagrant provisions the box.
     - The `booststrap.sh` script must be run by the [shell provisioner](https://developer.hashicorp.com/vagrant/docs/provisioning/shell).
 - Rebuild your Vagrant box using the provisioning steps.
 Make sure that the software is installed, all files are present, and the environment variable is set.